quii/learn-go-with-tests/databases.md

     3. It needs to run only `up` migrations.

 But we are missing the 2.1 annex: it needs to be ordered.
 Thanfully, we can solve this with a couple of assertions and the fact that in `go`, strings are comparable.

+## 2.1 Ordered migrations

+Add the following assertions to `migrate-test.go`

 ```go
 // migrate_test.go